Cloud Server for React SSR in Europe

 Recommended DCXV configuration

-DCXV operates Tier III data centers in Prague and Vilnius, both within the EU.
+DCXV operates Tier III data centers in Czechia and Portugal, both within the EU.
 Cloud VPS instances start at EUR 15/month and include 24/7 engineer support at no extra cost - not a chatbot, but actual engineers who can help with server configuration or diagnose a Node.js memory leak.

 For a production React SSR deployment, a 4 GB RAM / 4 vCPU instance is a solid starting point.
 You can scale vertically as traffic grows, or add instances behind a load balancer for redundancy.